Journal for Quality and Participation Author Guidelines

 The Journal for Quality and Participation is a peer-reviewed publication.
 Articles published in this journal must address issues related to the human-side of quality.
-Our editorial review team is comprised of a cross-section of distinguished practitioners with backgrounds in quality management, techniques, and tools; human resource management; employee involvement, facilitation, and coaching; leadership theories and practices; the Malcolm Baldrige National Quality Award system for performance excellence, and the ISO 9000 series of standards.
+Our editorial review team is comprised of a cross-section of distinguished practitioners with backgrounds in quality management, techniques, and tools; human resource management; employee involvement, facilitation, and coaching; leadership theories and practices; the Malcolm Baldrige National Quality Award system for performance excellence and the ISO 9000 series of standards, and factors impacting the overall impact of quality principles and tools, such as social responsibility and risk management.

 We publish articles that have not been published previously and currently are not under consideration for publication elsewhere.
 If an author has a previously published article that he/she believes is worth considering for publication after revision, he/she should include information on its history, including a copy of the original article, its publisher, and the name, volume, and issue in which it appeared.
 A letter granting permission to reprint the article from the original publisher also must accompany the article submission.